nintyz/project-showdown/README.md

 2. **Aaron:**
 * Configured authentication and security for the webapp, and helped deploy the app
 3. **Andre:**
-* Researched on DialogFlow and built the chatbot for the WebApp, including integration with frontend for chatbot
+* Built frontend pages (e.g. landing page) and worked on the chatbot
 4. **Siew Yu:**
 * Worked on backend logic for email notifications and integration with frontend for notifications
 5. **Pauline:**